ghaerr/elks/BUILD.md

 ## Prerequisites

-To build ELKS, you need a GNU development environment, including:
+To build ELKS, you need a development environment on Linux or macOS, including:
 - flex
 - bison
 - texinfo